nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 #  Technologies

-Software: R Version 4.2.2
+Software: R Version 4.2.2 and R Version 3.6.3

-Operating System: Linux 5.4.0-135-generic x86_64
+Operating Systems: Linux 5.4.0-135-generic x86_64 and Linux 5.4.0-150-generic x86_64

-Cloud Server: TRU Data Science
+Cloud Servers: TRU Data Science and Compute Canada

 #  Data

 Two  Arabidopsis thaliana  data, AtPolyDB and F1, are used for this study.
 They are obtained from easygwas websites: https://easygwas.ethz.ch/data/public/dataset/view/1/ and https://easygwas.ethz.ch/data/public/dataset/view/42/.
 The AtPolyDB dataset has 1307 samples with 214051 SNPs (or features) and the F1 data set has 372 samples with 204753 SNPs.
 Both data sets contain three files: (a) PED file, (b) PHENO file, and (c) MAP file.
-The chosen phenotypes had three different data types: (a) Binary, (b) Continuous, and (c) Categorical.
+The chosen phenotypes had three different data types: (a) Binary (Anthocyanin), (b) Continuous (Width and DTF), and (c) Categorical (Germination Days).

 #  Step-by-step implementation